pegros/PEG_TCRM/README.md

 The **PEG_TCRM** package basically provides a single configurable Aura Lightning component (**PEG_AnalyticsMassAction_CMP**) enabling to leverage any Tableau CRM Dashboard to trigger a mass creation of records in Salesforce "core" platform.

-It provides an alternative to the Tableau CRM mass actions requiring a VF page to implement the logic, providingg 2 main benefits:
+It provides an alternative to the Tableau CRM mass actions requiring a VF page to implement the logic, providing 2 main benefits:
 * remain within the ccurrent browser tab / console application (e.g. stay in the current campaign record page)
 * easily contextualise the action to the current record/user (e.g. add members to the campaign record being currently displayed)